Campus Operations During COVID-19

 Stockton plans to operate the Fall 2021 semester as a predominantly face-to-face academic experience with additional course modalities available, including online and hybrid.
 Course modalities, chosen by the instructor of record, are listed on the Fall 2021 schedule.

 Classrooms are scheduled to open at full capacity.
 For example, a classroom designed for 35 students will accommodate courses with 35 students.
 Other academic settings – science labs, studios, library facilities, computer labs, etc. – are expected to operate at standard seating capacities.

-The university will continue to encourage the community to Soar Safely, and mask up, back up, wash up and vax up, in accordance with the guidance of the CDC and OSHE.
+The university will continue to encourage the community to Soar Safely in accordance with the guidance of the CDC and OSHE.